RamiKrispin/vscode-r/README.md

 - Python packages

-The `devcontainer.json` file orcestrate this process by defining the Dockerfile arguments in the build:
+The `devcontainer.json` file orchestrates this process by defining the Dockerfile arguments in the build:

 `./.devcontainer/devcontainer.json`
 ``` json